HenrikVarmer/LeadSearch/README.md

 There's one primary function in this package: lead_search()

 To use this function there are some prerequisites:
-* Google CustomSearch API Key
+* Google / Bing CustomSearch API Key
-* Google CX Key
+* Google / Bing Context Key

 If you're new to google customsearch, start here: https://developers.google.com/custom-search/v1/overview